Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: Experiments

 \textbf{Ablation study} In addition to our full end-to-end configuration (\texttt{FADA}\textsubscript{TR-GD}), incorporating alignment at both training and inference, we assess two partial variants: training-only alignment (\texttt{FADA}\textsubscript{TR}) and inference-only alignment via guided decoding (\texttt{FADA}\textsubscript{GD}).
 As can be seen in Table~\ref{tab:fada_ablation}, inference-time alignment improves recognition performance in most cases, despite operating solely as a post-hoc adjustment to model outputs (see also \S\ref{sec:discussion}).
 Training-time alignment yields larger improvements overall, as it directly shapes the model’s internal representations by reducing character frequency discrepancies during optimization.
 While the combined approach (\texttt{FADA}\textsubscript{TR-GD}) consistently achieves the best overall performance, training-only and inference-only alignment offer meaningful improvements at a lower computational cost.

-\textbf{Qualitative Analysis} Table~\ref{tab:qualitative} presents two transcription examples—one from each task—to illustrate the qualitative impact of our proposed framework.
+\textbf{Qualitative Analysis} Table~\ref{tab:qualitative} presents two transcription examples, one from each task, to illustrate the qualitative impact of our proposed framework.
 We compare outputs from the fine-tuned backbone model (TrOCR or Whisper) with those produced by the same model enhanced with inference-time alignment (\texttt{FADA}\textsubscript{GD}), training-time alignment (\texttt{FADA}\textsubscript{TR}), and the full configuration combining both (\texttt{FADA}\textsubscript{TR-GD}).
 In both examples, the full configuration (\texttt{FADA}\textsubscript{TR-GD}) produced the most accurate transcriptions, closely matching the ground truth and outperforming the standard fine-tuned model as well as the individual \texttt{FADA} variants.

-In the first case, training-only alignment (\texttt{FADA}\textsubscript{TR}) achieved the same CER as the full configuration, suggesting that training-time alignment alone can often be sufficient.
-In contrast, the second example illustrates a complementary effect: while neither training-only nor inference-only improved upon the baseline in isolation, their combination resulted in a significantly better transcription, highlighting the benefit of aligning frequency distributions at both training and inference time.
+In the first case (HPGTR dataset, HTR), training-time alignment (\texttt{FADA}\textsubscript{TR}) alone achieved the same CER and WER as the full configuration, suggesting that it can often be sufficient.
+In contrast, the second example (EdAcc dataset, ASR) illustrates a complementary effect; while neither training-only nor inference-only improved upon the baseline in isolation, their combination resulted in a significantly better transcription.
+This result highlights the synergistic benefit of combining improved representations (from training-time alignment) with frequency-aware decoding (via inference-time alignment).
+Note that while \texttt{FADA} is not designed to explicitly optimize for WER, improvements in CER which is our primary objective, naturally translate to better WER in most cases.
+In our examples, this correlation is clearly reflected, further reinforcing the robustness of our alignment-based framework.